 +49 30 214 594-230

-(except UK, Ireland, Italy, Spain, Portugal, Australia, New Zealand, Ticino (Switzerland))
+General Management (except UK, Ireland, Italy, Spain, Portugal, Australia, New Zealand, Ticino (Switzerland))

 Since 2011, Valentin Uryupin has been a regular conductor of the MusicaAeterna Orchestra at the Perm Opera, which was founded in 2004 by Teodor Currentzis and has since impressed audiences with numerous international guest appearances.
-He has been Principal Conductor and Artistic Director of the Rostov-on-Don Symphony Orchestra since 2015, and regularly gives concerts at the Novosibirsk State Academic Opera and Ballet Theatre and with the Radio Symphony Orchestra Minsk.
-Guest appearances have taken him to the Teatro Real in Madrid, RTÉ National Symphony Orchestra Dublin, Mariinsky Theatre in Saint Petersburg, Russian National orchestra and the Ural Philharmonic Orchestra.
+He has been Principal Conductor and Artistic Director of the Rostov-on-Don Symphony Orchestra since 2015, and regularly gives concerts at the Novosibirsk State Academic Opera and Ballet Theatre as well as with the Radio Symphony Orchestra Minsk.
+Guest appearances have taken him to the Teatro Real in Madrid, Greek National Opera in Athens, SWR Symphonieorchester, RTÉ National Symphony Orchestra Dublin, George Enescu Philharmonic in Bucharest, Mariinsky Theatre in Saint Petersburg, Russian National Orchestra and the Ural Philharmonic Orchestra.